damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 ## Make results of builds downloadable

 The next business requirement is to package the code before sending it to our customers.
-Let's automate it as well!
+Let's automate that as well!

-All we need to do is to define another job for CI.
-Let's name it "package":
+All we need to do is define another job for CI.
+Let's name the job "package":

 ```yaml
 test: